Brain-up/brn/README.md

 7. check that build job on jenkins passes successfully.

 ### Code style
-- Please refer for details to kb resources: https://github.com/Brain-up/brn/wiki/Code-Style or https://kb.epam.com/display/EPMCOSRINT/Code+style
+1. Please refer for details to kb resources: https://github.com/Brain-up/brn/wiki/Code-Style or https://kb.epam.com/display/EPMCOSRINT/Code+style
-- Always use Ctrl+Alt+L in IDEA to update code formatting before committing!
+2. Always use Ctrl+Alt+L in IDEA to update code formatting before committing!
-- Use `gradlew ktlint` command to check code style.
+3. Use `gradlew ktlint` command to check code style.
 If this task fails, the related report with error details can be found in the 'build\reports\ktlint' folder.
-- It is also possible to use `gradlew ktlintFormat` command to fix code style errors automatically.
+4. It is also possible to use `gradlew ktlintFormat` command to fix code style errors automatically.
-- Please note that if `gradlew ktlint` task fails, project build will fail also.
+5. Please note that if `gradlew ktlint` task fails, project build will fail also.

 ### CREATING BRANCHES
 Use format 'EPMLABSBRN-# issue description' or 'Merge description'.
 Issue number must be in range [0-1999]

+### Sonar
+1. https://sonarcloud.io/code?id=Brain-up_brn our project sonar cloud.
+2 To view test coveradge locally
+ 2.1 use jacoco gradle task locally `jacocoTestReport` 2.2 command line: `gradle jacocoTestReport`
+3. Pay attention that main local metric would be a little bit different from the one in Sonar cloud.

 ### Thank you very much for your support!